Graduate Community of Practice

 What is the Community of Practice Experience?

-The community of practice cohort meets 2x each quarter (meetings 1-2 hours in length) to do some communal reflection, collective problem-solving, and knowledge-sharing on the unique challenges.
+The community of practice cohort meets 2x each quarter (meetings 1-2 hours in length) to do some communal reflection, collective problem-solving, and knowledge-sharing on the unique challenges and opportunities of doing community engagement work as a graduate student at DU.
 Each meeting session will be co-created by participants with support from facilitators.
 Participating graduate students will have the opportunity to co-lead a discussion at least once.
 Participants will also submit a written reflection with the option to have it published in a special issue of CCESL’s Public Good Impact.

 Who Can Join?